raspberrypilearning/3D-scene/en/step_4.md

 Don't forget to title your sprite.
 It also helps to title each costume.

+--- /collapse ---

+--- /task ---

+--- task ---

+Here's some other effects that may fit into your project.

+--- collapse ---
+---

+title: Multiple shapes as number of sprites

+---

 You can also create the same shapes as sprites rather than as a sprite costume.
 Then a character sprite can move between the shapes.
 This may suit your project.

 ![Make hills as a number of sprite](images/challenge2-backdrop-sprites-person.gif)